Drowning and drowning prevention: what you need to know

-Drowning is one of the major causes of death for children under five years.
+Drowning is one of the major causes of death for children under 5 years.
 Babies and toddlers are top-heavy, which puts them at higher risk of drowning.
-If a baby falls into shallow water, they can’t always lift themselves out.
+If they fall into shallow water, they can’t always lift themselves out.

 - swimming pools

 Children also drown in less obvious locations, like nappy buckets, water tanks, water features and fish ponds – even pets’ water bowls.

 For every child who dies from drowning in Australia, approximately 7 other children are hospitalised from near-drowning incidents.
 Some of these incidents result in severe brain damage.

 It’s essential to always stay with your child and watch closely whenever they’re near water – even when your child can swim.